Top 4 Reasons Why Impact Wrestling Is Better Than WWE

 During the Hardy's Rivalry, Matt Hardy mentions his brother's middle name "Brother Nero" as a traitor, and on April 2016, Jeff and Matt had an awesome match that ended in a no contest.
 Then, the "Broken" Matt Character appeared and had a rivalry with Jeff.
 Matt Hardy reinvented himself in the process.
 Then, they had the final deletion Match, in which the loser must give up the Hardy name.
 Jeff Hardy lost, and he lost the hardy name with it.
 Now, Jeff Hardy finds himself with the Obsolete Mule Gimmick.
 That's what storyline continuity is about.

-Little to No Redundancy.
+4. Impact Wrestling has Little to no Redundancy.

 Let's face it.
 TNA is very small.
 At least it doesn't have repeating storylines, unlike WWE.
 Let's face it.
 WWE is a giant redundancy magnet.
 You have storylines written 20 years ago that are being played out well past its due date.
 On an episode of RAW, I watched a segment which, at first, didn't sound too terrible.
 But as I continued watching it, I realized that it was horrible, so I stopped watching it.
 I then researched the segment and discovered that it is almost identical to 1999.
 What's more, the recent segment was the worst one ever.
 A few days later, I watched the segment from 1999 and noted some key differences between the two.
 The first thing I noticed was that the segment was oozing with a feeling of entertainment.
 Then, I noticed that there was some attitude.
 The Rock was oozing with attitude and charisma.
 The final thing I noticed was that Mankind was just trying to get the Rock'n'Sock connection back together.
 That segment felt great.
 The 2017 rehash was not great.
 Also, you have the same wrestlers in the main event every week.
 That's not good for business.